 Any questions regarding late payments should be addressed at the Accounts Receivable Office, 6015 Campus Delivery, 555 S. Howes St., 1st floor.
 Questions regarding your rent charges may be directed to the University Housing Apartments Assignments & Billing Coordinator, 208 Palmer Center, (970) 491-4743.

 Special housing accommodations are available for students with disabilities.
-The Resources for Disabled Students Office should be contacted at (970) 491-6385 to determine need and availability of resources.
+The Student Disability Center should be contacted at (970) 491-6385 to determine need and availability of resources.

 Staff on Duty